learn-co-curriculum/bash-tutorial/README.md

 Each directory in the path is separated by the ":"

-You'll often see in your bash_profile something like `PATH=$PATH:/bin:/usr/sbin` This is just saying let's set the path to the existing PATH and add the /bin directory to it.
 If you ever get errors where you type something in the terminal and it says it can't be found, the executable you're trying to run needs to be added to the path.
 If the wrong executable is getting run, the order of directories in your path is wrong.

 The PATH variable is an environmental variable.
 These are variables you can set specific to your computer's environment and then be used in other programs.
 For example in ruby you can type `ENV[name_of_variable]` to access an environmental variable.
 These are typically set in your bash profile, in a bash script, or at the command line.